 Charles (The Rash, Ruler of Burgundy)

-Edward IV and Charles of Burgundy met at Aire where an agreement was reached on support for Edward's return to his throne.
+King Edward IV and Charles of Burgundy met at Aire where an agreement was reached on support for Edward's return to the English throne.

-Edward's plans to unseat the King of France led to his invasion of France with a force of 10,000 men.
+The plans of King Edward IV to unseat the King of France led to his invasion of France with a force of 10,000 men.
 He had been promised assistance from the Dukes of Brittany and Burgundy, and the King of Aragon.
 Unfortunately the Burgundian army did not turn up due to another conflict and Edward was left without sufficient men to proceed.

 Charles (V, Holy Roman Emperor (1519-58) and I, King of Spain (1516-56))